geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 9. Under the **Content Sharing** section, review each setting.
 Set the **Screen sharing mode** to **Single application** and set the **Allow an external participant to give or request control** setting to **On**.

 10. Under the **Participants &amp; guests** section, review each setting.
 Because Adatum has had issues in the past with non-invited external users dialing into meetings, you have been asked to set the **Allow dial-in users to bypass the lobby** option to **Off**.
-This setting controls whether people who dial in by phone will automatically join the meeting or have to wait in the lobby until they are admitted to the call.
+This setting controls whether people who dial in by phone will automatically join the meeting or must wait in the lobby until they are admitted to the call.
 Because the **Automatically admit people** setting is set to **Everyone in your organization**, anyone who dials-in will wait in the lobby until admitted; this includes both Adatum and non-Adatum participants.
-You may decide to turn this setting On if it proves to be problematic in practice, but for now, you want to begin with this level of control.
+You may decide to turn this setting **On** if it proves to be problematic in practice, but for now, you want to begin with this level of control.

 11. Scroll to the bottom of the page and select **Save**.